 The neighborhood is perfect if you’re seeking where to stay in Brussels close to the most famous attractions.
 Some of the most iconic spots, which make Brussels worth visiting, are located in this area.
 In the maze of alleys around Grand Place, you can soak in the vibe of the past centuries.

 If it’s your first time in the Belgian capital, we recommend you start your exploration here.
 In addition to the symbol of Brussels, Manneken Pis, and the historic central square, Grand Place, you’ll be close to the Palace of Justice and the Royal Palace, as well as Mont des Arts.

 Numerous restaurants, bars, and cafés dot the winding, pedestrian alleys of the Old Town, seducing you with an enormous variety of local dishes and Belgian beers.
 Souvenir shops offer colorful memorabilia – as if forgetting Brussels is even possible. 🙂

-Our recommendations: Choose the spacious Grand Place Apartments 7 just a stone-throw away from the most famous spots in Brussels.
-The modern apartment offers everything for a comfortable stay of large families or groups of friends.
+Our recommendations: Choose the spacious rooms at Rocco Forte Hotel Amigo.
+It’s just a stone-throw away from the most famous spots in Brussels.
+The hotel features modern facilities in a historic setting.
 For a unique experience, check out Cocoon Brussels.
-The apartment comes with fantastic views of the Old Town and quirky interior design.
+The apartment comes with fantastic views of the Old Town and a quirky interior design.